 By linking up you agree that I may feature you as Top of the World Style Winner, Top of the World OOTD Readers’ Fav or Top of the World OOTD My Fav and use a photo from your linked up post in the feature.
 Thank you. 🙂

 The winner of this week’s feature is Tina, the blogger at Tina’s Pink Friday who submitted her winning post at the 113th linkup party.
 Which one of the two gals is her?
 Can you figure it out? 😉

 The post by Debbie at Fashion Fairy Dust became Top of the World OOTD Readers’ Fav as you clicked her post the most.
 This plaid slip dress is so unexpected.
 Who said that plaid is only for the cold season?

-Cheryl Tucker the blogger at Northwest Mountain Living was my favorite.
+Cheryl Tucker was my favorite.
 I love the simplicity of this casual look.
 It looks so effortlessly stylish. <3

 Congrats ladies!
 Please grab your respective featured Top of the World Style button from my Linkup Page for your sidebar, featured or awards page. :).

 Link up each week.
 Maybe you are the next featured Top of the World OOTD or Top of the World Style winner.

 Speaking of this Linkup Page, when you host a party, please send me an email with the day, name and your blog URL.
 I then will add you to the linkup directory.
 It’s a free promotion for your party!

 Now let’s party.
 Everyone of any age and gender is welcome to share their fashion and style posts.

 When you like the blog, you may also want to get my book “How to Dress for Success in Midlife”.
 Buy your copy now.